GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 * `reduce` (lines 51-53) returns maximum value of the two input values `a` and `b`.
 * `keep` (line 58-60) stores the input `value` at the corresponding position, given by the row index `rowIdx`, in the output vector view `rowMaxView`.

-Finally, we call the method `rowsReduction` (\ref TNL::Matrices::MultidiagonalMatrix::rowsReduction) with parameters telling the interval of rows to be processed (the first and second parameter), the lambda functions `fetch`, `reduce` and `keep`, and the idempotent element for the reduction operation which is the lowest number of given type (\ref std::numeric_limits< double >::lowest ).
+Finally, we call the method `reduceRows` (\ref TNL::Matrices::MultidiagonalMatrix::reduceRows) with parameters telling the interval of rows to be processed (the first and second parameter), the lambda functions `fetch`, `reduce` and `keep`, and the idempotent element for the reduction operation which is the lowest number of given type (\ref std::numeric_limits< double >::lowest ).
 The result looks as follows:

-\include MultidiagonalMatrixExample_rowsReduction.out
+\include MultidiagonalMatrixExample_reduceRows.out

 ### Lambda matrices example

 The reduction of matrix rows is available for the lambda matrices as well.
 See the following example:

-\includelineno LambdaMatrixExample_rowsReduction.cpp
+\includelineno LambdaMatrixExample_reduceRows.cpp

 On the lines 14-21, we create the lower triangular lambda matrix which looks as follows: